Suzanne Nora Johnson

-Suzanne Nora Johnson (born June 14, 1957) is an American corporate lawyer and executive.
+Suzanne Nora Johnson (born May 14, 1957) is an American corporate lawyer and executive.
 Until 2007, she was vice chairman of Goldman Sachs, chair of the Global Markets Institute, head of the firm's Global Investment Research Division, and a member of the firm's management committee.
+She is the chair of Intuit since 2022.

+Education

+Johnson earned her Juris doctor from Harvard Law and her Bachelor of Arts in interdisciplinary studies from the University of Southern California.

+Career

 Johnson joined Goldman Sachs in 1985 and became a partner in 1992.
 While at Goldman Sachs, she chaired the Pine Street/Goldman Sachs University board and served as a board member on the Goldman Sachs Foundation.
 Prior to joining the firm, Johnson was an attorney with Simpson, Thacher & Bartlett and worked as a law clerk on the United States Court of Appeals.